ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/customizing-formatting.md

 The formatting configuration file can be specified in two ways:

-* `Ballerina.toml`: Define the path to a configuration file within the Ballerina.toml itself.
+* `Ballerina.toml`: Define the path to a configuration file within the `Ballerina.toml` itself.
 The path can be absolute, relative to the package root, or a URL (HTTP/HTTPS).
 This path is specified under the `format` section in `Ballerina.toml` with the use of the `configPath` attribute.

     ```
     [format]
     configPath = "Format.toml"
     ```

-* Format.bal: If no configuration path is specified in Ballerina.toml, the formatter will look for a file named `Format.toml` in the current package root directory.
+* `Format.toml`: If no configuration path is specified in `Ballerina.toml`, the formatter will look for a file named `Format.toml` in the current package root directory.

-* If the `configPath` argument is not provided in the `Ballerina.toml` or the `Format.toml` file does not exist in the project root, default formatting options will be applied.
+If the `configPath` argument is not provided in the `Ballerina.toml` or the `Format.toml` file does not exist in the project root, default formatting options will be applied.

-* If the format config path is an HTTP/HTTPS URL, a cache of the configuration file will be maintained inside the target directory.
+If the format `configPath` is an HTTP/HTTPS URL, a cache of the configuration file will be maintained inside the `target` directory.
 If the remote configuration file is modified, then make sure to delete the cached `Format.toml` file inside the `target/format/` directory.

 ## Formatting Options